Certified Healing Reflexologist specializing in stress and pain relief

 Why am I doing this?

-This website represents a personal exploration of reflexology alongside other modalities and was designed for my husband who is over-burdened as a ‘postie’ and fighting skin cancer during a pandemic; to promote recovery and wellness.
+This work was designed for my husband who is over-burdened as a ‘postie’ and fighting skin cancer during a pandemic; to promote his recovery and wellness.
 He is the face and model of this work.
 Through him, I discovered my passion for helping people reduce their stress and pain by applying holistic therapies.
 I strive to create a spa-like treatment that is unique for each person.
-I have personal experience with and interest in stress reduction, digital injury recovery (mental & physical), and reducing inflammation and improving digestion.
+I have personal experience with and interest in stress reduction, calming highly sensitive nervous systems, digital injury recovery (mental & physical), and reducing inflammation and improving digestion.
 I am also currently experimenting with facial reflexology therapy for skin cancer scar recovery.
 Ultimately I feel a sense of purpose when I am helping other people.

 Did you know that basalt stone, often used with reflexology, is also found on the moon?
 There, it’s called Lune Mare (Latin).
 It’s also a stone that orcas rub on.
-I have been using this stone to rub my hands, feet and face since 2003.
+I have been using this stone to rub my hands, feet and face since 2003, because it feels good!
 This inspired me to name my jewellery project Lunar Maria Jewelry.

 My Discovery of Reflexology

-In Denmark, reflexology is well utilized and integrated into society where the people experience positive results.
+In Denmark, reflexology is accepted and integrated into society where the people experience positive results.
 While there, I received reflexology treatment (from my cousin in Aalborg who runs a clinic) and used similar pressure methods on myself to manage pain from a long-standing injury (Read about that here).
-My Danish roots are situated in the north of Denmark; Aalborg up to Skagen while my other half originates from northern Italy.
-Interestingly, Milan is a head quarters for learning Dien Chan facial reflexology, and it would be really cool to go there to learn some day.
+Historically, my Danish roots are situated in the north of Denmark; Aalborg up to Skagen while my other half originates from northern Italy.
+Interestingly, Milan is a major centre for learning Dien Chan facial reflexology.
+It seems both of my cultural sides are tied to reflexology.

 Reflexology in Denmark